intel/llvm/sycl/doc/Assert.md

 DPCPP Runtime checks contents of the assert buffer for assert failure flag after kernel finishes.

+The following sequence of events describes how user code gets notified:
+ - Device side:
+   1. Assert fails in device-code in kernel
+   2. Fallback version of `__devicelib_assert_fail` is called
+   3. Assert information is stored into assert buffer
+   4. Kernel continues running
+ - Host side:
+   1. Upon call to `sycl::queue::wait_and_throw()` or
+      `sycl::event::wait_and_throw()` DPCPP Runtime waits until kernel finishes and checks assert buffer for assert information throws exception

+#### Storing accessor metadata and writing assert failure to buffer

 Both storing of accessor metadata and writing assert failure is performed with help of built-ins.
 Implementations of these builtins are substituted by